Happyr/GoogleAnalyticsBundle/README.md

 This is not a library to pull data from Google analytics.
 That feature is deprecated from the `classic-analytics` branch.
 The master branch and version 3 and above will be supporting Google analytics universal.

+## Special feature

+This bundle has a special feature.
+Say that you want to post data to Analytics.
+You want to post an event every time someone downloads a file.
+You may do that from the server like any other library.
+When looking at the reports you will find that you are missing the information about the actual user for the download event.
+You can not use a segment to find out which referal the user came from.

+This bundle helps you with just that.
+Before we submit any data we look at the `_ga` cookie to find the user's clientId.
+So now you may use segments and advanced queries to analytics and you will get the expected result.

 ## Usage

 Read the documentation of the [protocol][devguide].